Hamraz

 Hamraz is a Pakistani suspense thriller mystery film directed by Khwaja Khurshid Anwar.
-It started Shamim Ara and Mohammed Ali.
+The film was loosely based on Wilkie Collins's 1860 novel The Woman in White.
+Its stars are Shamim Ara and Mohammed Ali.
 Agha Talish, Lehri, Tariq Aziz and Meena Shorey appeared in supporting roles.
 It was released on 20 October 1967.
-The film is one of the Anwar's signature films for which he wrote the screenplay and composed the music also.
-The plot revolves around two sisters, and the conspiracy against them to grab their property.
+The film is one of Anwar's signature films, for which he wrote the screenplay and composed the music.
+The plot revolves around two sisters and the conspiracy against them to grab their property.